 Jesse Arseneault, PhD

-My additional work has dealt with a range of subjects including postcolonial theory, animal studies, queer theory, critical race studies, and violence.
+My additional work has dealt with a range of subjects including postcolonial theory, animal studies, queer theory, South African student protest, and critical race studies.
 My recent publications have appeared in Critical Arts, English Studies in Canada (ESC), Safundi, and Postcolonial Text.

-MA, English Literature, McMaster University, Hamilton ON
+MA, English Literature, McMaster University (2010)

 Research / teaching interests